lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Clients/DiscordClient.md

 # IsConnected method

-Returns if the client is connected to a bot and if the bot is initialized
+Returns if the client is connected to a bot / webhook and if the bot / webhook is initialized

 ```csharp
 public bool IsConnected()